 Approaching sexuality and human relationships from this more open-ended, inclusive perspective helps everyone, not just asexuals.
 For example, heterosexual homoromantics might be marginalised in a similar way that asexuals are because they don't fit well into more popular models.

 Sexual attraction is an urge to actually have sex with specific people in real life.
 It is distinct from arousal because it involves an identifiable target .
-It is both possible to have libido without experiencing attraction (common among asexuals) or to experience attraction without libido (usually a symptom of a sexual dysfunction).
+It is both possible to have libido without experiencing attraction (common among asexuals) or to experience attraction without libido (may be a symptom of a sexual dysfunction or a hormone imbalance).